openconfig/public/release/authorization/README.md

 element will return an error to the caller.

 [gNMI paths](https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-specification.md#222-paths)
-are heirarchical, and rooted at a defined "origin". gNMOpenConfigI may contain paths such as:
+are hierarchical, and rooted at a defined "origin". gNMOpenConfigI may contain paths such as:

 ```proto